 Temperature and rainfall chart for Varzi

-After a transfer by your host to Fortunago (included), the day starts with a quiet stretch of asphalt before rejoining the ridge, with the last views of the Oltrepó.
-Leave the open at the “Cross on the col” and then track through beech woods along the ridge top of M. Bruno to the castle at Oramala, before descending to the old town of Varzi in the valley.
+Following a lift with your luggage to the 'Cross on the col', the walk starts on a track through beech woods along the ridge top of M. Bruno to the castle at Oramala, before descending to the old town of Varzi in the valley.
 Your next day’s walking rears up ahead of you!
-(Medium-hard: 4¾ hrs, 20km, CUSs 650m) Alternatives: Arrange a ride with the luggage courtesy of our excellent host, as far as the Cross.
-(Easy: 2¾ hrs, 10km, CUS 225m)
+(Medium-hard: 4¾ hrs, 19km, CUSs 650m)

 Start with a sustained climb up to Castellaro (you can ride with the luggage along this section if you prefer), then up the valley of the Fosso.
 Climbing steeply up through beech woods, you reach the main ridge just before Monte Bogleglio.
 Then – a long and sometimes dramatic ridge walk, with a possible bagging of Monte Chiappo at the end before your next night’s excellent meal at the mountain lodge at Capanne di Cosola.
 (Hard: 7 hrs, 21 km, CUSs 1210m).
 Alternative: ride with the luggage to Castellaro, saving 2 hrs and 350m of ascent.